 In September 2022, we announced we're working with Syntara to investigate whether a drug called PXS-4728 can reduce inflammation in the very early stages of Parkinson's.
 Inflammation is part of the body's natural response to injury, but it can cause problems if it is overactive and actually damages cells.
 This is thought to contribute to the causes and progression of Parkinson's.
-This study will investigate PXS-4728 in 40 people who experience a sleep disorder known as isolated rapid eye movement sleep behaviour disorder (iRBD).
+This study is investigating PXS-4728 in 40 people who experience a sleep disorder known as isolated rapid eye movement sleep behaviour disorder (iRBD).
 Studies suggest as many as 70% of people with iRBD go on to develop Parkinson's.
 The hope is that this drug might be able to slow the onset of Parkinson's symptoms in this group of people that are at a high risk of developing the condition.
 This could help find a way to slow the progression of Parkinson's in others with the condition.
 The first participant was recruited in November 2023.
 Project name: Neumora Drug development to target inflammation in the brain Investment committed to date £2.1m Type: Cure | Stage: Developing treatments

 Research shows that there is more inflammation in the areas of the brain affected by Parkinson's.
 This is thought to play a potential role in damaging the dopamine-producing cells in the brain, causing Parkinson's to progress faster.
 We have partnered with Neumora Therapeutics Inc., a US-based company, to help fund and accelerate the final lab-based research needed to advance a potential new drug that targets inflammation.
 The drug aims to protect brain cells affected by Parkinson's by stopping inflammation being triggered in the brain.
-If this two-year project is successful, the drug will be ready to move towards clinical trials involving people with Parkinson's.
+This project aims to get the drug ready to move towards clinical trials involving people with Parkinson's.
 Project name: Mission First clinical trial of MTX325 in people with Parkinson's Investment committed to date £1.25m

 Mitochondria are small structures responsible for producing the energy cells need to function properly, including brain cells.
 In Parkinson's, mitochondria inside dopamine-producing brain cells stop working properly.
 MTX325 is a compound that has been designed to help get rid of faulty mitochondria.
 By removing 'problem mitochondria' the team hope to protect dopamine-producing brain cells and ultimately slow or even stop the progression of the condition.
 After successful studies in the lab, MTX325 is currently being trialled in healthy individuals to understand its safety.
-In July 2024, we announced a partnership with Mission Therapeutics and the Michael J. Fox Foundation for Parkinson's Research to fund the next stage of this research - investigating the safety and benefits of the potential drug in people with Parkinson's.
-Project name: Lucy Development of potential new treatments to protect brain cells using mitochondria Investment committed to date £1.6m Type: Cure | Stage: Developing treatments
+In 2024, we announced a partnership with Mission Therapeutics and the Michael J. Fox Foundation for Parkinson's Research to fund the next stage of this research - investigating the safety and benefits of the potential drug in people with Parkinson's.
+The trial plans to recruit people with Parkinson's to take part in an early phase clinical trial currently being planned across multiple sites in the UK and other European countries.
+Development of potential new treatments to protect brain cells using mitochondria Investment committed to date £1.6m Type: Cure | Stage: Developing treatments